Are you interested in becoming a concession vendor?

 Step 2: Apply to become a CMCA Vendor

-Once you have reviewed the requirements and are ready to proceed, you will need to complete the application (click here to download) and submit your non-refundable application fee of $150.00.
-You can mail these items to:
+Once you have reviewed the requirements and are ready to proceed, you will need to do the following:

 Step 3: Application is reviewed and prepared

-Step 5: Contact the Park Supervisor(s) to introduce yourself and discuss where you can set up your operations.
-It is vital to touch base with the park prior to arrival to ensure everything is ready to go!
+Contact the park supervisor(s) to discuss where you can set up your operations.
+It is vital to check-in with the park prior to arrival to ensure everything is ready to go!